 Students holding graduate appointments are temporary employees of the Department and Purdue University.
-They are expected to be familiar with and adhere to University procedures and policies and to use University property and facilities with good judgment.
+They are expected to be familiar with and adhere to University procedures and policies and to use University property and facilities with good judgment, and to conduct their classroom and research activities in an ethical and responsible manner.

 The terms of student employment or funding usually included employment during the summer months.
 During this period students are expected to be on campus and regularly available (e.g. in the office) as well as in communication with the faculty supervisor.
 Federal labor laws forbid one to receive a paycheck from a public institution such as Purdue while not performing the duties of his/her job.
 On occasion, a research assistant assignment may require a student employee to be away from campus for an extended period of time for data collection or other project-related activities.
-In such cases, students are required to file a request for Change of Duty Station with the department business office.
+In such cases, students are required to file a request for Change of Duty Station with the Department business office.
 Travel for conference attendance or other professional activities and for vacation are also allowable reasons to be away from the campus community.
 Again, the proper approval should be sought through the business office before taking such leaves even if the student is self-funding travel to a professional event.
 In the case of approved professional travel, students are expected to submit a Form 17 at least 2 weeks prior to travel.

-If a student is away from campus without approval or is found to be not performing the duties of his or her work assignment, then the department reserves the right to terminate the students employment immediately.
-In the case of a serious personal matter that may arise the business office can help the student file appropriate paperwork to acknowledge these events and give the student latitude to be away from campus as needed.
+If a student is away from campus without approval or is found to be not performing the duties of his or her work assignment, then the Department reserves the right to terminate the student's employment immediately.
+In the case of a serious personal matter that may arise, the business office can help the student file appropriate paperwork to acknowledge events.
+Latitude may be given to be away from campus as needed.
 The key is for the student to communicate clearly with the major professor, the graduate coordinator or chair, and/or the Business Office Staff.

 Students being supported on extramurally funded projects will write a thesis consistent with the project's objectives.
 Unless a work assignment and thesis topic coincide, the student will be asked to perform non-thesis related tasks at an average rate of 10 hours per week for a one-quarter time assignment and 20 hours per week for one-half time assignments in return for the assistantship.
-In those rare instances when a research assistant changes to the professional M.S. program, the student must forfeit the assistantship as soon as the decision is made.
-The appointment of professional M.S. students as research assistants requires the consent of the Department Head.
+In those rare instances when a research assistant changes to the professional MS program, the student must forfeit the assistantship as soon as the decision is made.
+The appointment of professional MS students as research assistants requires the consent of the Department Head.
 Employment guidelines for graduate assistants are provided in Appendix D.